Mindfully Healthy Living

 Hint: If you use a probiotic supplement, I have found that it works best if you get live cultures from probiotic brands that must be refrigerated.

-As previously mentioned, you have a choice of milk and a choice of starters.
+You have a choice of milk and a choice of starters.
 In the recipe below, I used a probiotic capsule.
 Kefir starter also works well.
 There is no difference in the method between these two options.

 However, if you use kefir grains, there is an extra step to strain out the grains once your kefir is ready, using a non-metal fine mesh strainer or cheese cloth/milk bag.
 Once you strain, preserve the grains.
 There are a few ways to do this.
 The best is to make a new batch by putting the grains into a new glass of milk.

-After straining your finished kefir, your grains are ready for their next batch—but how you care for them in between makes a big difference in their health and strength.
 Always place them directly into fresh milk right after straining.
 This keeps them well-fed and active, which is essential since kefir grains are living cultures that thrive on the natural sugars (lactose) in milk.

 If you're making raw kefir daily, just move the grains into a new clean jar with fresh milk, cover loosely, and let them ferment at room temperature.
 For short breaks (up to a week), store the grains in a small jar of fresh milk in the fridge.
 Replace the milk every 5-7 days to prevent them from starving.